tddfellow/tddfellow.github.io/source/_posts/2016-09-18-introducing-test-doubles.markdown

 someFunction(exampleStubFunction);
 ```

-`Spy` - is a test stub, additionally, verifying an indirect output of the production code, by asserting afterwards, without having defined the expectations before the production code is executed.
+`Spy` - is a test stub, additionally, verifying an indirect output of the production code, by asserting afterward, without having defined the expectations before the production code is executed.
 For example:

 ```javascript
 function ExampleSpyObject(assertions) {